wcs3/e30_resto/README.md

-# BMW E30 3D Reproduction Parts
+# BMW E30 Reproduction Parts

-This repository contains a collection of 3D models for discontinued or hard-to-find BMW E30 components, recreated from original parts to support restoration and maintenance efforts.
+This repository contains a collection of 3D models, schematics, and guides for reproducing discontinued or hard-to-find BMW E30 parts.

-All models are designed to be faithful, functional reproductions of their original counterparts.
-In some cases, the original part designs may have been slightly modified to aid in manufacturibility or to improve durability.
+The models and schematics strive to be faithful, functional reproductions of their original counterparts.
+In some cases, the original designs may have been slightly modified to aid in manufacturibility or to improve durability.
-They are intended for **personal, non-commercial use** by enthusiasts who wish to repair or preserve their vehicles.
+All information and files in this repo are intended for **personal, non-commercial use**.

 ---

 ## Manufacturing Notes

+### 3D Printing
-Most of these models are not suitable for FDM printing.
+Most of the 3D models in this repo are not recommended to be produced with FDM printing.
 Since these are models of originally injection-moulded parts, they often contain fine details and mechanical features that FDM will struggle to reproduce.

-The recommended manufacturing method for these parts is HP Multi Jet Fusion (MJF).
+The recommended manufacturing method for the plastic parts is HP Multi Jet Fusion (MJF).
 This is a printing process that is available through many professional 3D printing services.
 The quality and mechanical properties of prints produced with MJF comes very close to injection moulding, while remaining relatively affordable.

 The material used in the MJF process is nylon, with two main variants suitable for different purposes: